 Unrecognized tax benefits represent reserves for potential tax deficiencies or reductions in tax benefits that could result from federal, state or foreign tax audits.
-Gross unrecognized tax benefits were \$25.3 million at December 31, 2018 and \$25.2 million as of March 31, 2019.
+Gross unrecognized tax benefits decreased from \$25.3 million at December 31, 2018 to \$20.4 million as of September 30, 2019, primarily related to the effective settlement of an examination.
 All of our unrecognized tax benefits would reduce our effective tax rate, if recognized.
 Our unrecognized tax benefits are subject to change for effective settlement of examinations, changes in the recognition threshold of tax positions, the expiration of statutes of limitations and other factors.
-Tax return examinations involve uncertainties, and there can be no assurance that the outcome of examinations will be favorable.